Balboa Academy

 Balboa Academy is an international, coeducational, college-preparatory school that offers a US curriculum education for Pre-kindergarten through the 12th grade.
 The language of instruction is English.

 Balboa Academy was established in Ciudad del Saber, Panama City, Panama, in August 1999 by a team of educators.
 Balboa Academy students represent a diversity of economic, social, and cultural backgrounds.

-Balboa Academy is administered by a director.
+In December 2020, Balboa Academy became part of Inspired Education Group.
+Inspired schools remain anchored in the cultures of their respective locations, and collectively, they form an international community that nurtures each student's academic and personal development in a progressive, dynamic, and innovative learning environment.